wavemaker/docs/learn/react-native/push-notification.md

 ### Test Firebase push notification using FCM Tester

-To test the push notification we are using [FCM Tester](https://testfcm.com/).
-Here we need FCM Registration Token (Device Token) which is already getting in our app input field and we need Server Key from Firebase Console: [console.firebase.google.com](https://console.firebase.google.com/).
+To test the push notification we can use services like [FCM Tester](https://testfcm.com/).
+To test the notification  we require FCM Registration Token (Device Token) which is already getting in our app input field and we need Server Key from Firebase Console: [console.firebase.google.com](https://console.firebase.google.com/).
 Also, we need to fill required fields for notification also there is some optional fields.

 ### To get server key from Firebase Console